IanGongwer/CentralisUHC/README.md

 # CentralisUHC
-A plugin that creates a UHc game/environment for players on the uhc.gg website to play on.
+A plugin that creates a UHC game/environment for players on the uhc.gg website to play on.